-- Note 2: a.
-Pro forma shares are shares that are assumed to be obtained through buying equity-based securities or entering into equity-linked derivative contracts for purposes defined in Article 74 of the Banking Law. - b.
-Equity-based securities, such as convertible bonds and warrants, are covered by Article 11 of the "Securities and Exchange Law Enforcement Rules." - c.
-Derivative contracts, such as those on stock options, are those conforming to the definition of derivatives in Statement of International Financial Reporting Standards No. 9 "Financial Instruments." - Note 3: The ending percentage share of the Bank of Taiwania Capital Buffalo II Bioventures, LP (the Bank's amount of funds contributed to the total amount of funds of the partnership) is as disclosed. - Note 4: The ending percentage share of the Bank of United Taiwan Bank S.A. has been fully eliminated on consolidation.
+Note 2: a.
+Pro forma shares are shares that are assumed to be obtained through buying equity-based securities or entering into equity-linked derivative contracts for purposes defined in Article 74 of the Banking Law.

+c.
+Derivative contracts, such as those on stock options, are those conforming to the definition of derivatives in Statement of International Financial Reporting Standards No. 9 - "Financial Instruments."

+Note 3: The ending percentage share of the Bank of Taiwania Capital Buffalo II Bioventures, LP (the Bank's of fund contributed to the total amount of fund of the partnership) is stated as disclosed.